aimfeld/ZendDiCompiler/README.md

 _This module is in beta stage.
 Please create github issues for bugs or feature requests._

-# DiWrapper
+# Introduction

 Are you tired of writing tons of factory code (closures) for the `Zend\ServiceManager` in your Zend Framework 2 application?
 Are outdated factory methods causing bugs?
 This can all be avoided by using DiWrapper!

-DiWrapper is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
+**DiWrapper** is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
 It saves you a lot of work, since there's **no need anymore for writing `Zend\ServiceManager` factory closures** and keeping them up-to-date manually.